 The CPB receives numerous visitors each month which increases the potential for seal/human interaction.
-OLE has placed signs on the landings above the CPB, which warn the public to keep a safe distance from the hauled out seals and sea lions.
+OLE has placed signs on the landings above the CPB, which warn the public to keep a safe distance from the hauled out harbor seals.
 While the guidelines are useful, they have not prevented actions that could be considered harassment from occurring at the beach, particularly during pupping season.
-The OLE continues to receive HOTLINE calls reporting alleged marine mammal harassment at the CPB.
+OLE continues to receive HOTLINE calls reporting alleged marine mammal harassment at the CPB.